 Suffolk University is a private research university in Boston, Massachusetts.
 With 7,560 students, it is the eighth largest university in metropolitan Boston.
-It is categorized as a Doctoral Research University by the Carnegie Classification of Institutions of Higher Education.
 It was founded as a law school in 1906 and named after its location in Suffolk County, Massachusetts.
 The university's notable alumni include mayors, dozens of U.S. federal and state judges and United States members of Congress.

-The university's sports teams, the Suffolk Rams, compete in NCAA Division III as members of the GNAC and the ECAC in 19 varsity sports.
+The university's sports teams, the Suffolk Rams, compete in NCAA Division III as members of the Commonwealth Coast Conference in 19 varsity sports.